danschmidt5189/yii-rest/README.md

 - RESTVerbsFilter, for filtering out invalid requests based on the HTTP method
 - RESTParamsFilter, which filters out invalid requests using a form to validate action parameters

+(There is an empty base `yii-rest.components.RESTFilter` that you can override as you see fit.)

 These are pre-configured in the RESTController as follows: